khulaifi95/Selfstudy/Reinforcement Learning/Notes/Lecture 1_Intro.md

 The environment state $S_t^e$ is the environment's *private* representation.

-- the data the environment uses to pick the next observation/ reward
+- The data the environment used to pick the next observation/ reward.
-- usually **invisible** to the agent
+- Usually **invisible** to the agent.
-- may contain **irrelevant** information if visible
+- May contain **irrelevant** information if visible.